 What can you do today to avoid gas-fees?

 You can use something called Layer 2 Ethereum.
-We go into depth on what Layer 2 means in our very next blog post coming this week.
+We go into depth on what Layer 2 means here.
 In short, it abstracts transactions from the main-chain and computes them separately in something called a roll-up before submitting them for confirmation on the main-chain later.

 DeversiFi is one such platform that harnesses Layer 2 Ethereum and indeed one of the earliest in existence having launched back in June 2020.
 But there are now a growing number popping up all through DeFi.